roboquant avatar

 Automated Stock Trading Systems - Laurens Bensdorp

 Easy to understand and follow with extra attention on how to diversify your portfolio using different strategies.
 The book also describes 7 concrete strategies and the rules that need to be implemented for each of these strategies.
-The strategies are easy to understand and are a mix of trend-following and mean-reversion.
+The strategies are easy to understand and are a mix of trend-following and mean-reversion strategies.
 The book doesn’t contain any code snippets.

 Not sure about the merits of the strategies described in this book, since the evaluation criteria included are too simplistic in my opinion.
 But I would argue implementing some strategies yourself from scratch is a great learning experience.